-BlackBerry Style 9670 bares all for the FCCAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Style 9670 bares all for the FCCAlex Wagner - Editorial Director of News and Content

 Ah, the Federal Communications Commission.
 Our favorite organization in the government for several reasons (the Department of Agriculture is a close second), the main one being that they so often out phones ahead of their official announcements.
 The FCC is at it again today, giving us some information on the BlackBerry Style 9670.
 Sure, we've already seen leaked photos and videos of the Style in the wild several times, but now that it's passed through the FCC, that means we're that much closer to actually seeing the clamshell 'Berry made publicly available.
 The FCC says that there's 802.11 b/g/n WiFi on board along with dual-mode CDMA, basically confirming what we all figured, which is that the Style is heading for Sprint and/or Verizon.
 RIM is holding the BlackBerry DEVCON next week, so perhaps we'll see the Style unveiled alongside the mythical BlackPad?